Rafael Benitez has managed Newcastle United, Liverpool and Chelsea in the Premier League.

 Two years at Napoli heralded two more trophies - the Italian Super Cup and Coppa Italia - before Benitez got his chance to lead Real Madrid.

 He departed the Spanish giants in January 2016, allowing Newcastle to employ his services in March of that year.

-Benitez was unable to help the club avoid relgation from the Premier League to the Championship, but a swift return to the top flight followed as the Magpies secured the Championship title on the final day of the 2016/17 season.
+Benitez was unable to prevent relegation from the Premier League but a swift return to the top flight followed as the Magpies secured the Championship title on the final day of the 2016/17 season.